About the Institutional Review Board (IRB)

 - Kenneth Kurtz, PhD, Psychology

-- Pong-Yu (Peter) Huang, PhD, Watson School of Engineering and Applied Science
+- Pong-Yu (Peter) Huang, PhD, Watson College of Engineering and Applied Science

-- Melissa Sutherland, PhD, FNP-BC, Decker College of Nursing and Health Sciences
+- Rodney Gabel, PhD, CCC-SLP Founding Director SLP Decker College of Nursing and Health Sciences

 - Timothy Cortesi, Assistant Director of Technology Support Services, ITS

 - Allen D. Alt, MD, Retired Community Physician